 Because I was constantly being let down, which was making my mental health dangerously unstable, I decided to find a solution.
 In order to overcome this problem, I came to the conclusion that I had to train myself to no longer require the necessity to go out out anymore.
-If you’ve read my previous post “My Relationship With Food” you’ll be aware that this had a couple of unintended consequences to go along with the desired removal of my need to go out out.
+If you’ve read my previous article on my relationship with food then you’ll be aware that this had a couple of unintended consequences to go along with the desired removal of my need to go out out.

-Although this training did cure my fundamental need to go out out in order to be a high functioning depressed person, there was a cost.
+Although this training did cure my fundamental need to go out out in order to be a high-functioning depressed person, there was a cost.
 The main problem this training caused was how it made my desire to be on my own a lot stronger.
-As a result, I find it far harder to force myself to leave my home now (I’ve discussed this in two of my previous posts as well: The Difficulties of Meeting My Partner and Partner Wants To Meet A Week Early).
+As a result, I find it far harder to force myself to leave my home now (I’ve discussed this in two of my previous articles as well: Date Night: The Difficulties of Meeting My Partner and Unexpected Plans: My Partner Wants To Meet A Week Early).
 In fact, now all I want is to be left on my own: it was a little too effective.

 So, if you ask to make plans then ignore my attempts to make said plans, we’re not going to meet: this definitely isn’t the way to go if you want to meet me.
 It completely demotivates me and reinforces my desire to stay at home.
 My entire being is already screaming at me to stay home, and right up until I actually meet as planned, my body is still screaming at me to stay home.
 I will even turn back and go home if I feel I’m being fucked around by the person I’m meant to be meeting.

-This person has let me down countless times before with cancelling plans last second and is one of the people that caused me to have to train myself to no longer need to go out as I mentioned above and in my post about my My Relationship With Food.
+This person has let me down countless times before by cancelling plans last second and is one of the people that caused me to have to train myself to no longer need to go out as I mentioned above and in my other article about my relationship with food.
 I no longer ever expect that person to ever actually stick to plans anymore and as a result, I just don’t invite them to hang out.
 I don’t invite them to come out for my birthday.
 I also decline all invites from them to meet as well: it’s just not worth the hassle.

 My partner knows all this and knows I suffer from multiple anxiety disorders that can cause psychotic episodes if they get out of control.
-They also know how hard it is for me to even met them (The Difficulties of Meeting My Partner and Partner Wants To Meet A Week Early) or go out in general.
+They also know how hard it is for me to even meet them (Date Night: The Difficulties of Meeting My Partner and Unexpected Plans: My Partner Wants To Meet A Week Early) or go out in general.
 So when they asked me at the weekend to meet them during the week to go out with their friends, I, as always, was reluctant to go, because I never want to go anywhere or be around anyone.

 So I gave up on making the plans because I’d rather not leave my place anyway, and this (lack) of interaction made me want to leave my place even less.
 However, come the morning of the day we’re meant to meet, I finally got a message sprinkled with the intent of actually wanting to meet.
 Now apparently they wanted to start making plans.

 If they wanted me to go they should have started making the plans the night before, as they had originally suggested.
-I need to factor in at what times I can eat, because once I have my first meal (if you’ve seen my other post on my My Relationship With Food) I have to eat within 4 hours otherwise I feel incredibly sick.
-My autonomic disorders specialist doctor has actually referred to another specialist to see if I have hypoglycemia due to this problem.
+I need to factor in at what times I can eat because once I have my first meal (if you’ve seen my other article on my relationship with food you’ll already know this) I have to eat within four hours otherwise I feel incredibly sick.
+My autonomic disorders specialist doctor has actually referred me to another specialist to see if I have hypoglycaemia due to this problem.

-Basically, this had become all the things I dislike the most about going out all wrapped up into one: the joy.
+Basically, this had become all the things I disliked the most about going out all wrapped up into one: the joy.